DFW Pug Rescue Inc.

 💯 Our Numbers

-Over the next year, DFW Pug Rescue expects to serve 175 pugs, maintain 50 to 60 foster and respite homes with an average of 35-40 pugs in rescue at all times; and place 150 dogs in approved adoptive homes.
+In 2026, DFW Pug Rescue expects to serve over 250 pugs, maintain 110+ foster and respite homes with around 90-120 pugs in our rescue at all times; and place 150+ dogs in approved adoptive homes.

-These emergencies have depleted our emergency funds and will impact our ability to pay for regular medical care for our foster pugs.
+These 2 months alone have brought in nearly 100 pugs and averaged $47,800 in vet bills per month!
+These recent months have depleted our emergency funds and will impact our ability to pay for regular medical care for our foster pugs

 💛 Be Their Lifeline